Sustainability Management

 Main agenda items

-(In addition to sharing information on the matters listed on the left with each Group company)
+(In addition to sharing information on the matters listed on the left with group companies)

 Sustainability Policy Framework